 Trivia: When Indy elbows Marcus off of the tank, watch the centre of your screen.
 A few shots later, you can see Marcus between Indy and Connery.
 For about one second, it looks like Marcus is laying flat on his back and a second later, he raises his legs into the air.
 It just doesn't look right but is extremely hilarious to watch.

-Trivia: In the scene in the zeppelin where Indy talks with his father, Harrison Ford and Sean Connery both elected to shoot the scene wearing no trousers whenever possible because it was so hot and they didn't want to stop every ten seconds to wipe sweat away.
+Trivia: In the scene in the zeppelin where Indy talks with his father, Harrison Ford and Sean Connery both elected to shoot the scene wearing no trousers whenever possible, in close ups for example, because it was so hot and they didn't want to stop every ten seconds to wipe sweat away.

 Add timePhil C.